Pros vs. Cons of Teaching English in South Korea

-It was difficult to find a job in Seoul since we were looking last minute, so we settled for a job we were offered in Sejong.
+It was difficult to find a job in Seoul since I was looking last minute, so I settled for a job I was offered in Sejong.
 Sejong is located in the center of South Korea.
 It's about a 3 hour ride to Seoul, which in the northern part of the country.
 It's a brand new and up-and-coming city built to attract people from Seoul to lessen the population there.

-We then moved to Sejong, South Korea in August, 2015 and lived there until January, 2016.
+I moved to Sejong, South Korea in August of 2015, anticipating to stay a year, but only lived there until January, 2016.

 The best part of teaching English in South Korea, though, are the benefits, such as:

 This was huge, since airfare and rent are so expensive and usually take up a huge chunk of your salary!
-That meant that pretty much everything we got paid was for whatever we wanted!
-So, we were saving a huge percentage of our salary.
+That meant that pretty much everything I got paid was for whatever I wanted!
+So, I was saving a huge percentage of my salary.

-Our accommodations were free-- and out of this world.
-We had an extremely modern, clean, and huge apartment!
+My accommodation was free-- and out of this world.
+I had an extremely modern, clean, and huge apartment!
 Three bedrooms, two bathrooms, a kitchen with an oven (those are rare in Asia), and even a computer in the wall for seeing who rings your doorbell and for security!
 Oh, and we had a heated toilet seat on one of our toilets.
 That's the best when pooping in the winter!

-Korean food blew our mind.
-There is such a huge variety of delectable options, there's just no way you could try them all-- but you could certainly attempt to because we sure did!
+Korean food blew my mind.
+There is such a huge variety of delectable options, there's just no way you could try them all-- but you could certainly attempt to because I sure did!
 Here are some notable ones:

 Imagine: you sit at a table, surrounded by your pals.
 In the center of the table is a grill with charcoals sizzling and snapping underneath.
 Plates on plates of various cuts of juicy and succulent meats arrive.
 You place the meat on the grill, cooking the slices of meat to perfection.
 While waiting, you're given a multitude of side dishes: lettuce leaves, sauces, kimchi, garlic, onions, bean sprouts, rice, eggs, and more.
 When the meat's done, you mix all of that up in a lettuce leaf with plenty of glasses of Cass (popular Korean beer) and soju (popular liquor) to wash it down.

 And let the good times unfold.
-This was our favorite thing to do and we did it almost every weekend.
-We miss it constantly!
+This was my favorite thing to do and I did it almost every weekend.
+I miss it constantly!
 Best.
 Food.
 Ever.

 Jajangmyeon 자장면 (around $5 or so)